eficode-academy/kubernetes-katas/deployments-loadbalancing.md

 Step by step:
 </summary>

-- Go into the `deployments-loadbalancer` directory and the `start` directory.
+- Go into the `deployments-loadbalancing/start` directory.

 In the directory we have the pod manifests for the backend and frontend that have created in the previous exercises.
 We also have two services, one for the backend (type ClusterIP) and one for the frontend (type NodePort).